neosekiyzoop/Youtube-demo/README.md

-Building a Youtube clone using HTML and CSS. commiting changes to demonstrate how git works.
+checking how git pull works.